 What’s on Waldron Island?

 In fact, since 1976, Waldron Island has been a “limited development district.”
 Besides the schoolhouse, there is a cemetery, grass airstrip for small planes, and a county dock on Cowlitz Bay.
 The Waldron Island Post Office, a rustic log building with a covered veranda and stone chimney, perches above the pier.
 All other amenities like stores, gas stations, and restaurants are located in Eastsound on Orcas Island, three miles across the open water of President’s Channel.
+The same goes for commercial recreational opportunities like sea kayaking.

 Several families have lived a subsistence lifestyle since the late 1860s.
 Today, market gardens (Nootka Rose, Thousand Flower Farms, and Blue Moon Farm) sell their fresh produce at farmers’ markets on neighboring islands.
 Others, like classical composer and conductor, Morten Lauridsen, make their living off-island.
 He began employment as a U.S. Forest Service firefighter and lookout at Mt.
 St. Helens before becoming a professor at the University of Southern California for 40 years, winning international awards.
 In 2012, a documentary titled Shining Night: A Portrait of Composer Morten Lauridsen depicts him at his Waldron Island retreat, showcasing his musical talents in California and Scotland.